Nathaniel Burkett: Investigation

-In 2009, after being granted a nearly $500,000 fund by the U.S. Department of Justice cold case unit, Las Vegas Metro Police began to run DNA tests in national databases to locate perpetrators of unsolved murders.
+In 2009, after being granted nearly $500,000 by the U.S. Department of Justice, Las Vegas Metro Police began to run DNA tests in national databases to locate perpetrators of unsolved murders.
 In 2010, the sister of Barbara Ann Cox made a call to Metro Police's Cold Case Team, pleading for them to review the unsolved case.
 In 2011, following a forensic examination, the Cox murder and the 1994 murder of Tina Mitchell were linked.
 Following the breakthrough, police began looking for potential suspects, and Burkett was located.
-His 2004 DNA sample was compared to the cases, and were matched to the samples found at the murder scenes.
-Following this, Burkett was arrested in Mississippi in July 2012, and was extradited back to Nevada to face murder charges.
+His 2004 DNA sample was compared to the cases and was matched to the samples found at the murder scenes.
+Following this, Burkett was arrested in Mississippi in July 2012 and extradited back to Nevada to face murder charges.

 Aftermath

-Once arraigned on two counts of first degree murder and later indicted on a third count, which related to the May 1994 murder of Althea Williams, Burkett pleaded not guilty.
+Once arraigned on two counts of first-degree murder and later indicted on a third count related to the May 1994 murder of Althea Williams, Burkett pleaded not guilty.
 Las Vegas prosecutors sought a death sentence.
 They later withdrew that possibility after learning Burkett was in the early stages of dementia.
-In 2018, Burkett pleaded guilty to two counts of second degree murder and was sentenced to 10 years to life in prison.
+In 2018, Burkett pleaded guilty to two counts of second-degree murder and was sentenced to 10 years to life in prison.